racket/rhombus/enforestation/0000-enforestation.md

 ## Implicit operators

-In much the same way that `#%app` and `#%datum` are implicitly used in many Racket expressions, Rhombus expressions and patterns involve a number of implicit operators:
+In much the same way that `#%app` and `#%datum` are implicitly used in many Racket expressions, Rhombus expressions and bindings involve a number of implicit operators:

  * `#%call`: implicit infix for an expression followed by a parenthesized